 Kin Mining NL (ASX: KIN) is a West Australian based gold development and exploration company.
 Kin's key focus is its 100% owned Cardinia Gold Project (CGP) located in the highly prospective North-Eastern Goldfields region of Western Australia.
-The CGP has an 945koz1 gold Mineral Resource defined in both oxide and deeper primary mineralisation with considerable potential to grow this resource with further drilling.
+The CGP has a 945koz gold Mineral Resource (see Table A1) defined in both oxide and deeper primary mineralisation with considerable potential to grow this resource with further drilling.